Vegetation: Spatial dynamics

-As a general rule, the larger an area under consideration, the more likely the vegetation will be heterogeneous across it.
+Generally, the larger an area under consideration, the more likely the vegetation will be heterogeneous.
 Two main factors are at work.
 First, the temporal dynamics of disturbance and succession are increasingly unlikely to be in synchrony across any area as the size of that area increases.
-That is, different areas will be at different developmental stages due to different local histories, particularly their times since last major disturbance.
-This fact interacts with inherent environmental variability (e.g. in soils, climate, topography, etc.), which is also a function of area.
-Environmental variability constrains the suite of species that can occupy a given area, and the two factors together interact to create a mosaic of vegetation conditions across the landscape.
+Different areas will be at various developmental stages due to other local histories, particularly their times since the last significant disturbance.
+This fact interacts with inherent environmental variability (e.g., in soils, climate, topography, etc.), also a function of area.
+Environmental variability constrains the suite of species that can occupy a given area, and the two factors interact to create a mosaic of vegetation conditions across the landscape.
 Only in agricultural or horticultural systems does vegetation ever approach perfect uniformity.
-In natural systems, there is always heterogeneity, although its scale and intensity will vary widely..
+There is always heterogeneity in natural systems, although its scale and intensity will vary widely.